-It can take as long as twelve months for post-operative pain, swelling and stiffness to settle completely.
+It can take as long as twelve months for post-operative pain and swelling to settle completely.
 The foot has stopped improving, healing is complete.
+You will be getting used to the numbness in your toes.

 Please note: if a complication arises, such as infection, your recovery may be delayed.